-(3 credits) The study of the physiological effects of exercise on the human body.
+(3 credits; alternate years, consult department) The study of the physiological effects of exercise on the human body.

 Prerequisite: BIO102 or 115.

 KIN 233 - Anatomical Kinesiology

 (3 credits) The study of human movement based on anatomical and mechanical principles.
 Emphasis is placed on the application of these principles in the analysis of human sports performance.